sleconf/sleconf-www/2014/ITSLE.md

 ## Under construction

-ITSLE is the workshop for the industrial perspective on SLE.
+ITSLE is the workshop for the industrial perspective on SLEE.